AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/01_arrays.rst

 .. container:: speakernote

    Arrays do not implement the default Display trait ({}).
-   You must use the Debug format parameter: println!("a: {:?}", a);
+   You must use the Debug format parameter println!("a: {:?}", a);
    println!("a: {:#?}", a); (for "pretty printing")

-   Testing Macros:
+   Testing Macros
    assert_ne!: Checks that two values are not equal assert_eq!: Checks that two values are equal
    These are always checked; use debug_assert! variants for debug-only checks